Copyright (c) S. Waldee 2014,15 - All Rights Reserved

 of the Horsehead nebula!
 Click for the Google discovery creditin a screen cap the author made during a Google search for "Horsehead nebula" on 8 July 2012.

 NEW 2012 - recently rediscovered cache of early articles related to viewing the Horsehead nebula, dark adaptation, and relevant telescopic techniques.
 Click for the Introduction and Collection of the author's 1990 publications.

-What People Have Said About This Website & Our Research:
+What People Have Said About Our Articles & Research:

 All you need to know about The Horsehead Nebula can be found from an excellent website created and maintained by Stephen Waldee.
 Jaakko Saloranta, elite amateur observer, Vantaa, Finland

 ...the site looks awesome...chock full of astro goodness.
 My commendations on a most useful resource.
 It might just inspire me to take the 10-inch out on my next dark-sky foray and hunt down B33.
 Brian Tung, University of Southern California's Information Sciences Institute